oswaldderiemaecker/wordpress-eb-demo/README.md

 ### Developing a dumy plugin

-Let's develop a dumy plugin to show how it works.
-Let's create a dumy-plugin into the root wp-content/plugins.
+Let's develop a dumy plugin to show how it works, for this we create a dumy-plugin plugin into the root wp-content/plugins.

 ```
 mkdir ./wp-content/plugins/dumy-plugin